stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/font/get_themefontbi/_index.md

 title: Aspose::Words::Font::get_ThemeFontBi method
 linktitle: get_ThemeFontBi
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Font::get_ThemeFontBi method.
-Gets or sets the theme font in the applied font scheme that is associated with this Font object in a right-to-left language document in C++.
+description: 'Aspose::Words::Font::get_ThemeFontBi method.
+Gets or sets the theme font in the applied font scheme that is associated with this Font object in a right-to-left language document in C++.'
 type: docs
 weight: 5000
 url: /cpp/aspose.words/font/get_themefontbi/